Quentin Young: Medical savings accounts

 Young is an outspoken opponent of medical savings account (MSAs), a public health policy promoted by President George W. Bush.
 Young calls them a "scam on American patients and taxpayers," and "based on the incorrect assumption that Americans are addicts for health care and that if there isn’t a dollar barrier, they’ll overconsume.
 In fact, Americans get fewer doctors’ visits than people in countries with universal health care."

-Illinois Sports Facilities Authority Scandal

-In November, 2012 at age of 89, Young was the last-minute appointment of his long-time political associate Illinois Governor Patrick Quinn, to displace the Latino incumbent.
-Young agreed to the appointment for the sole purpose of voting to install a young white aide of the governor to the directorship of the state sports authority.
-The governor's candidate, a former television reporter, won the position with Young's support in a contentious vote of the authority's board despite her demonstrated history of financial mismanagement including filing for personal bankruptcy due to excessive credit card expenditures to luxury retailers such as Bloomingdales.
-Mayor Rahm Emanuel and his appointees had sought to appoint the African American former CFO of Sara Lee Corp, a Yale graduate and criticized the move to install an individual whose incompetence could subject Illinois' taxpayers to significant financial liability Young stayed on the board until 2015.